grpc/proposal/L46-core-tls-credential-API.md

 This proposal aims to provide the following features in a new TLS credential API:
 1. credential reloading: reload transport credentials periodically from various sources, e.g. from credential files, or users' customized Provider implementations, without shutting down
-1. custom authorization check: perform a user-specified check at the end of authentication, and allow the client side to disable certificate verification and hostname verification check
+1. custom verification check: perform a user-specified check at the end of authentication, and allow the client side to disable certificate verification and hostname verification check
 1. TLS version configuration: optionally configure the minimum and maximum of the TLS version that will be used in the handshake

 ## Background